Coach Gaspard Previews the Stephen F. Austin Series

 Gaspard was the chief recruiter for Alabama during that 1995-2001 span.
 In each of his first five seasons, Alabama ranked among the nation’s top-20 recruiting classes, including three straight top-10 classes according to Baseball America and Collegiate Baseball.

 After the 2007 season, Gaspard returned to Alabama, where he reunited with Wells.
 After two years as an assistant coach and recruiting coordinator, Gaspard helped the Tide regain its baseball momentum and ultimately was named the Tide’s 30th head coach on Sept.
-2, 2009, after Wells’ retirement.
+2, 2009, following Wells’ retirement.

-THE PLAYER Gaspard’s four-year collegiate career at LSU and Houston saw his teams compile a 148-91 (.619) overall record, post two 40-win seasons and play in two NCAA Regionals (1985 and 1987).
-He began his career at LSU in 1984 and 1985, earning one varsity letter on coach Skip Bertman’s first LSU squad in 1984.
+THE PLAYER Gaspard’s four-year collegiate career between LSU and Houston saw his teams compile a 148-91 (.619) overall record, post two 40-win seasons and play in a pair of NCAA Regionals (1985 and 1987).
+He began his career at LSU in 1984 and 1985, earning one varsity letter on Bertman’s first LSU squad in 1984.
 The 1984 edition of the Tigers posted a 32-23 overall record.
 The 1985 team went 41-18 en route to the SEC Western Division championship and collected the school’s first NCAA Regional appearance since 1975.
 He transferred to Houston following his sophomore season and played two years for the Cougars, lettering in 1986 and 1987.
 Gaspard played on coach Rolan Walton’s final Houston team in 1986, helping the Cougars post a 35-23 overall mark.
 In his final season as a player, Gaspard helped the Cougars compile a 40-27 record and a berth in the NCAA Central Regional in Austin, Texas, under first-year head coach Dr. Bragg Stockton.
 The Cougars finished 1987 ranked 14th nationally.

 NORTHWESTERN STATE (1993-94) Gaspard hooked up with Jim Wells for the first time in 1993, building a close friendship and working relationship over the next 15 years.
 In his two seasons as an assistant coach at Northwestern State, the Demons went 85-29 (.737) and won two Southland Conference championships, one SLC Tournament title and played in one NCAA tournament.
 The 1993 NSU squad went 40-14 en route to the SLC title.
 The 1994 team won a school-record 45 games (45-15) and earned a berth in the NCAA Midwest II Regional in Stillwater, Okla.
 Those 1994 Demons won eight games against top-25 clubs, set 19 school or SLC records and compiled an 18-6 conference mark.